Yandex Cloud

 Connection ManagerConnection Manager

 If you cluster has no integration with Connection Manager, enable Use Connection Manager.
-You can only do this in the management console.
+You can only do it in the management console.

 The following resources will be created for each database user:

-• Connection Manager connection with information about the database connection.
+• Connection Manager connection containing database connection details.

-• Yandex Lockbox secret with the user password.
+• Yandex Lockbox secret containing the user password.
 Yandex Lockbox provides secure storage for passwords.

 The connection and secret will be created for each new database user.
 To view all connections, open the Connections tab on the cluster page.